kozinaki/letz/README.md

 ./build.sh
 ```
 Also there are two argument keys:
 **~/home/user/myJars/** - where letz.jar could store.
-This useful for letz.sh script for lauching letz.jar.
+This useful for letz.sh script for launching letz.jar.
 **~/home/user/bin/** - where letz.sh could store for launching from anywhere.
 For example
 ```